Baldur's Gate (video game): Development and release

 Baldur's Gate began development in 1995 by Canadian game developer BioWare, a company founded by Ray Muzyka, Greg Zeschuk, Trent Oster, his brother Brent, Zeschuk's cousin Marcel, and Augustine Yip.
 The game was initially titled Forgotten Realms.
 The game had an estimated budget of $1 million.
 According to Muzyka, their head programmer read all Forgotten Realms books, including the short stories and the paperbacks, to immerse himself into that setting.
 The game required 90 man-years of development, which was spent simultaneously creating the game's content and the BioWare Infinity Engine.
 The primary script engine for the game (used mainly as a debugging tool) was Lua.
 DirectDraw was used for the graphics.
 Wasteland was a major influence on Baldur's Gate, particularly its design philosophy of having more than one possible method to achieve each goal.

 Unusually for the time, the graphics were not built from tiles; each background was individually rendered, which greatly extended the amount of time needed to create the game.
 At the time that the game was shipped, none of the sixty-member team had previously participated in the release of a video game.
 The time pressure to complete the game led to the use of simple areas and game design.
 Ray Muzyka said that the team held a "passion and a love of the art" and they developed a "collaborative design spirit".
 He believes that the game was successful because of the collaboration with Interplay.

 According to writer Luke Kristjanson, the character of Imoen was a late addition to fill a "non-psychotic-thief gap in the early levels".
 Kristjanson assembled Imoen's lines by "editing voice-over" for a guard character named Pique from an unused demo, and explained that her lack of voiced dialogue or standalone interactions with other party members throughout the game was due to budgetary constraints.
 The wife of Dean Anderson, a team member, was the basis for Imoen's facial features as depicted in her character portrait.

 Baldur's Gate was released on December 21, 1998, and was published by Black Isle Studios, an internal division of Interplay.
+The Macintosh version was released by Graphsim Entertainment on July 17, 2000.

+In 2009, a novelization of the game by Philip Athans was published.